-Salary increases 2.25% Discount rate 2.26% Health care trend rate 7.10/5.00% Actuarial cost method Entry Age Normal Starting per capita costs Annual premium rates provided by the City.
+Salary increases Discount rate Health care trend rate Actuarial cost method Starting per capita costs 2.25% 2.26% 7.10/5.00% Entry Age Normal Annual premium rates provided by the City.
 Rates adjusted for "implicit" cost of covering retirees as dictated by the Alternative Measurement Method in GASB 74/75.
 Mortality rates Based on rates from TMRS Experience Study Report dated October 15, 2019 Retiree contributions The City pays the entire premium for the retiree's health insurance coverage.
 Dependent coverage is not offered.
 Once retirees are Medicare eligible, they have the option to find a supplemental policy or the City will find a policy for them, with the full cost going to the City.
 Coverage continues until the death of the retiree.
 Termination rates Based on rates from TMRS Experience Study Report dated October 15, 2019 Participation rates (coverage) Employee may continue coverage into retirement on the City Plan.
 They must have 20 years of sevice.
 There are no age requirements.

-^{} The discount rate is based on the Fidelity Index's "20-Year Municipal GO AA Index" rate as of September 30, 2021.
+The discount rate is based on the Fidelity Index's "20-Year Municipal GO AA Index" rate as of September 30, 2021.